 The amount of money a physician or supplier charges for a specific medical service or supply.
-Because Medicare and insurance companies usually negotiate lower rates for members, the actual charge is often greater than the "approved amount" that you and Medicare actually pay.
+Since Medicare and insurance companies usually negotiate lower rates for members, the actual charge is often greater than the "approved amount" that you and Medicare actually pay.

 AEP begins on October 15 and ends on December 7 of every year.
-During AEP, Medicare beneficiaries can enroll, disenroll, or change your Medicare Advantage (MA) plan, Prescription Drug plan (PDP) or also return to Original Medicare.
+During AEP, Medicare beneficiaries can enroll, disenroll, or change their Medicare Advantage (MA) plan, Prescription Drug plan (PDP) or also return to Original Medicare.
 Elections made during AEP are effective on January 1 of the following year.

-The Centers for Medicare & Medicaid Services (CMS) mandated notification of yearly plan benefit changes sent to enrolled members.
+The Centers for Medicare & Medicaid Services (CMS) mandates notification of yearly plan benefit changes be sent to enrolled members.
 This notification is mailed to enrolled members each year before the Annual Election Period begins.
 This notice is mailed with the Evidence of Coverage (EOC) and it explains any changes in plan benefits, services and costs for the next calendar year.
 It also provides instructions and important deadlines for changing plans as well as other helpful information.

 A person who is eligible to have health insurance through the Medicare or Medicaid program.